Skip to main content

 FAQ

-I would like to contribute something, but I don’t have the time to compete for the Grand Prize, what should I do?
+What if I would like to contribute, but don’t have time to compete for the Grand Prize?

 • Join our Discord to learn about current efforts and how you can pitch in.